Self-Service Business Intelligence: definition, improvement method, and steps to self-service BI

 What does the ideal BI environment with self-service look like and who takes responsibility for what?

 • IT ensures a solid, reliable information infrastructure with controlled data sets and ready-to-use, reusable components.
-And they provide a single BI platform that enables both standard reporting, dashboarding and self-service.
+They provide a single BI platform that enables both standard reporting, dashboarding, and self-service.

 • Analysts can use self-service to experiment with controlled and uncontrolled data sets.
 They share new insights only when there is a guarantee that the information is correct.